 The purpose of identifying best practices for data processing is to ensure the consistent quality of data products as defined in the SPRUCE Data Policy.
 More specifically, multiple levels of data quality are defined and managed for the SPRUCE experiment.
-Level 0 data are products of unspecified quality that have been subjected to minimal processing in the field and/or in the laboratory (e.g., raw data, hardcopy data sheets, scanned data sheets, notebooks, etc.).
-This may, for example, be data from an instrument logger expressed in engineering units or using nominal calibrations, or high- resolution data before aggregating to a selected interval.
-All level 0 data should be submitted to the Data Archive for long-term storage but they are not shared.
-Instead
+Level 0 data are products of unspecified quality that have been subjected to minimal processing in the field and/or in the laboratory (e.g., raw data, hard copy data sheets, scanned data sheets, and notebooks).
+This may, for example, be data from an instrument logger, expressed in engineering units or using nominal calibrations, or highresolution data before aggregating to a selected interval.
+All Level 0 data should be submitted to the Data Archive for long-term storage but they are not shared.

-- submitted to the Data Archive for long-term storage but they are not shared.
 Instead, Level 1 data represent an internally consistent data product that has been subjected to standard quality checks and data management procedures.
 Level 1 data are suitable for sharing and analyses within the project.
-Level 2 data undergo additional quality - checks and the addition of detailed metadata descriptions to enable their use externally as a consistent data product that has undergone interpretative and diagnostic analysis by SPRUCE.
+Level 2 data undergo additional quality checks and the addition of detailed metadata descriptions to enable their use externally as a consistent data product that has undergone interpretative and diagnostic analysis by SPRUCE.
 Level 2 data are intended to be shared with a the broad research community and the public well beyond the projects active time frame.